vivianreutens/vivianreutens.github.io/_posts/2025-11-25-comparativepolitics.md

 | | New Flemish Alliance | Democratic Federalist Independent |
 | | Flemish Interest | Workers' Party |

+Unlike FPTP systems, the PR system does not impose as much pressure on the voter to choose strategically because seats are allocated according to the proportion of votes a party receives instead of being wholly given to the winning party.
+In Belgium, this means that small parties are more likely to be able to hold seats, so long as they get at least 5% of votes.
+This seems to be relatively easier considering the deep language and regional divisions that have effectively segregated Belgian voters.^[11]

 Belgium has an ENP of 10.97.
 Sixteen parties ended up winning seats in the Chamber of Representatives in the 2024 election.
 Leading the pack was the New Flemish Alliance (right-wing, 24 MPs), the Vlaams Belang (far-right, 20 MPs), and the Mouvement Réformateur (liberal, 20 MPs).
 The government must be supported by an absolute majority, or at least 76 MPs.
-After the 2024 election, it took eight months for a five-party coalition to gain an absolute majority with 81 seats.[^11]
+After the 2024 election, it took eight months for a five-party coalition to gain an absolute majority with 81 seats.[^12]

 ___